runflame/mint/Specification.md

 2. Check that block.height is +1 to the current tip.
 3. Check that block.prev points to the current tip.
 4. Check that bags are ordered primarily by BTC amount burned, secondarily by BitcoinTxID lexicographically (lowest hash first).
-5. For each commit in the list:
+5. For each bag in the list:
     1. Check that tx with `BitcoinTxID` exists in bitcoin main chain and its first output correctly commits to the sidechain ID and the bag ID.
     2. Check that tx locktime is expressed in block height and equals H0 + block.height.
     3. Check that bag.prev == block.prev and bag.height == block.height.
-    4. Check commit size to be less or equals the current [blocksize limit](#block-size).
+    4. Check bag size to be less or equals the current [blocksize limit](#block-size).
     5. Apply transactions, skipping duplicates from the previously processed commit within this block.
     6. Check block size to be less or equals the current [blocksize limit](#block-size).
     7. Fail the entire block if invalid tx is encountered (including double-spend attempt).